trinker/regexr/README.md

 [regexr](http://trinker.github.com/regexr_dev) is an R framework for constructing human readable regular expressions.
 It aims to provide tools that enable the user to write regular expressions in a way that is similar to the ways R code is written.
 The tools allow the user to:

-1. Write in smaller, modular, named, *regular expression chunks*
+1. Write in smaller, modular, named, *sub-expressions*
 2. Write top to bottom, rather than a single string
 3. Comment individual chunks
 4. Indent expressions to represent regular expression groups
 5. Add vertical line spaces and R comments (i.e., `#`)
-6. Test the validity of the *concatenated expression* and the modular *regular expression chunks*
+6. Test the validity of the *concatenated expression* and the modular *sub-expressions*

 This framework harnesses the power and flexibility of regular expressions but provides a structural frame that is more consistent with both code writing and natural language conventions.
 The user decides how to break, indent, name, and comment the regular expressions in a way that is human readable, meaningful, and modular.